Salisbury man wanted for August murder on Carpenters Circle - Salisbury Post

 Salisbury man wanted for August murder on Carpenters Circle

-SALISBURY — Police say a 40-year-old Salisbury man faces charges for an August murder Carpenters Circle.
+SALISBURY — Police say a 40-year-old Salisbury man faces charges for a Carpenters Circle murder in August.

 Police obtained warrants two weeks ago for Samuel Lee White, but he’s evaded officers since then, said Lt.
 Justin Crews of the Salisbury Police Department.